4commerce-technologies-AG/rvm-mini/README.md

 #### Setup your environment

-Get ruby binary for your os and install bundler gem
+Get ruby binary for your os and update rubygems and install bundler gem

 ```bash
 $ path-to/my-ruby-env/bin/rvm-mini --ruby-install